Carlos Zegarra (footballer): Club career

-He had played in several Peruvian clubs including Alianza Lima and Sporting Cristal.
+He played in several Peruvian clubs including Alianza Lima and Sporting Cristal.

 International career

-Zegarra has made 24 appearances for the Peru national football team.
+Zegarra made 24 appearances for the Peru national team.

 He returned to the Peru national team after a six-year absence on 23 May 2012 in a friendly match at home against Nigeria, at the age of 35.
-Sergio Markarian substituted him in the match for Antonio Gonzales in the 72nd minute to secure the 1–0 win for Peru.
+Sergio Markarián substituted him in the match for Antonio Gonzales in the 72nd minute to secure the 1–0 win for Peru.